 Tuck Muntarbhorn

-Their practice often begins with photographic pilgrimages to ancient sacred sites – from Thai temples and Egyptian pyramids to the Dome of the Rock – using long-exposure film to capture light as what the artist calls a “burning memory”.
-The resulting images are frequently presented as both colour positive and negative photographs, articulating a threshold between presence and absence through opposing fields of colour.
-These photographs and their silhouettes are sometimes reworked with oil paint applied using surgical instruments or combined with Thai textiles drawn from the artist’s fashion lineage, forming contemplative installations that explore healing through the meeting of material, ritual and light.
+Rooted in photographic pilgrimage – Thai temples, Egyptian pyramids, the Dome of the Rock – Muntarbhorn uses long-exposure film to arrest light as a “burning memory”: radiant, irreversible and charged with the weight of ritual and time.
+Presented as both colour positive and negative photographs, these works enact a threshold between presence and absence through opposing fields of colour.
+Reworked with oil paint applied using surgical instruments, or combined with Thai textiles from the artist’s family lineage to create installations, they accumulate in layers that recall the trembling planes of Mark Rothko – colour that ceases to be descriptive and becomes atmospheric, emotional and enveloping.